Site logo

 Image Source: ahrefs.com

-A good example is if a user searches “best SEO practices,” and the results are displayed as SEO terminologies, the user will try other sites without clicking on anything.
+A good example is if a user searches “best affiliate marketing SEO practices,” and the results are displayed as SEO terminologies, the user will try other sites without clicking on anything.
 This will send a message to Google that the results of that particular query don’t match users’ search intents.

 b) Improve Your Rankings